Confirmation hearings begin for Supreme Court nominee Ketanji Brown Jackson

-Supreme Court nominee Ketanji Brown Jackson will appear before the Senate Judiciary Committee on Monday, as Democrats aim to confirm the first Black woman justice and many Republicans search for a unified message to oppose her.
+But Jackson, like some previous Supreme Court nominees, gave little hint of her personal judicial philosophy, saying she decides cases "from a neutral posture" and interprets the law "without fear or favor, consistent with my judicial oath."

+"If I am confirmed, I commit to you that I will work productively to support and defend the Constitution and the grand experiment of American democracy that has endured over these past 246 years," said Jackson.

-Democrats have touted President Joe Biden's pick as a qualified, "historic" nominee, while Republicans have criticized her record on crime and the support she holds from left-wing groups.
+Democrats touted President Joe Biden's pick as a qualified, boundary-breaking nominee, while some Republicans criticized her record on crime and the support she holds from left-wing groups.

-"It's going to be an historic moment on Monday, as Judge Jackson appears before the committee," Democratic Sen. Dick Durbin of Illinois, the chairman of the Judiciary Committee, said on the Senate floor last week.
-"Her qualifications are exceptional.
-In every role she's held, she has earned a reputation for thoughtfulness, evenhandedness and collegiality."

 Jackson, 51, sits on DC's federal appellate court and had been considered the front-runner for the vacancy since Justice Stephen Breyer announced his retirement.
 Jackson worked as a clerk for Breyer, a federal public defender, an attorney in private practice, a federal district court judge and a member of the US Sentencing Commission.

-At the hearing Monday, Jackson and the senators will make their opening statements establishing the arguments for and against her confirmation.
-Jackson will be introduced by Judge Thomas Griffith, formerly of the US Court of Appeals for the District of Columbia Circuit, and Lisa Fairfax, a professor at the University of Pennsylvania Carey Law School.
+At the hearing Monday, Jackson and the senators delivered their opening statements establishing the arguments for and against her confirmation.
+She was introduced by Judge Thomas Griffith, formerly of the US Court of Appeals for the District of Columbia Circuit, and Lisa Fairfax, a professor at the University of Pennsylvania Carey Law School.
 Jackson will answer questions from the members on Tuesday and Wednesday, and witnesses will testify on Thursday.
 Democrats hope to confirm Jackson by early April.

+Democratic Sen. Dick Durbin of Illinois, the chairman of the Judiciary Committee, opened the hearing by putting Jackson's nomination in historical context, noting that of 115 Supreme Court justices, 108 have been white men.

+"Not a single justice has been a Black woman," Durbin said.
+"You, Judge Jackson, can be the first."

 No Democratic senators have signaled they will oppose Jackson, and some Republicans have expressed openness to supporting her.
 In the 50-50 Senate, Vice President Kamala Harris could break a tied vote and confirm Jackson to the Supreme Court.

-Many Republican senators are expected to oppose the nomination and have tried to portray Jackson as weak on crime, which Democrats have refuted since her nomination.
-When Biden gave a speech announcing his pick in February, he made sure to note that Jackson came from "a family of law enforcement, with her brother and uncles having served as police officers."

-Some Republican senators have indicated that they will press Jackson for representing detainees at Guantánamo Bay.
+Some Republican senators indicated that they will press Jackson for advocating on behalf of detainees at Guantánamo Bay in private practice after representing them as a public defender.

-"If somebody is assigned a job to do as a young lawyer, you don't get to pick and choose your clients," Texas Sen. John Cornyn told CNN.
-"But if you're volunteering for it, because you're a true believer, that's a little different."
+"I'm a bit troubled by some of the positions you've taken and arguments that you've made representing people who have committed terrorist acts against the United States and other dangerous criminals," Texas Sen. John Cornyn said.

 Missouri Republican Sen. Josh Hawley has raised concerns about Jackson's record on sentencing in child pornography cases.
 Hawley said on Twitter last week that there is "an alarming pattern when it comes to Judge Jackson's treatment of sex offenders, especially those preying on children."